wd5gnr/1802UNO/examples/readme.md

 * QBlink.txt - Blink the Q LED fast

+* blink.hex - Same thing in Intel hex format (use X command to load)

 * QBlinker.txt - Blink the LED slower

 * Echo.txt - Once you turn the serial terminal to ASCII (|) you can press a key to see its hex value on the LEDs.
 Note: this assumes you have not remapped the ports (port 1 is the terminal and port 4 is the LEDs).